Highway Construction Zone Hazards For Motorcyclists | Motorcycle Lawyer

 A pool of oil can cause a biker to slide and become trapped under another vehicle, dragging him.
 But alas, construction zones make our modern economy go round.
 The hustle and bustle of creating new buildings and infrastructure is key to our way of life.
-This hustle is especially prevalent in California with its large population and cities.
-While these different zones are key to our development, they also present a unique hazard to motorcyclists.
+This hustle is especially prevalent in California, with its large population and cities.
+Although these different work zones are key to our development, they also present a unique hazard to motorcyclists.
 And no rider remains immune to the potential effects of such a zone.

-How Do You Recognize the Dangers of Riding Motorcycles and Staying Safe on Surface Streets?
+How Do You Recognize The Dangers Of Riding Motorcycles And Staying Safe On Surface Streets?

 In many ways, riding safely through such construction zones has similar rules for riding safely in other conditions.
-Like riding through rough weather, often the first instinct is to avoid the area when at all possible.
+Like riding through rough weather, the first instinct is often to avoid the area when at all possible.
 Furthermore, a good rule of thumb is to always ride slow when unfamiliar with the territory.

 Your field of vision as a rider is only so large.
 Keeping track of where you are headed and making sure that you are riding safely should be your number one priority.
 Ehline Law understands the critical aspects of riding.
 Our lead attorney, Michael, is a motorcycle enthusiast and understands the values and concerns of bikers.
 We don’t talk down to motorcyclists or make them feel like their needs are silly.